SAP-archive/teched2021-DEV163/exercises/ex2/ex22/README.md

 ## Exercise steps

 Run through the following steps.
-1. In the integration flow editor, switch to the Resources tab, then select the References tab
+1. In the integration flow editor, switch to the *Resources* tab, then select the *References* tab
-2. Add a new script collection reference
+2. Add a new script collection reference by selecting the menu entry *Add References --> Script Collection*
-3. In the upcoming dialog, select your script collection ScriptCollection_XX with XX the participant number assigned to you, then click on OK
+3. In the upcoming dialog, select your script collection **ScriptCollection_XX** with **XX** the participant number assigned to you, then click on *OK*
-4. Next, add a new message mapping reference
+4. Next, add a new message mapping reference by selecting the menu entry *Add References --> Message Mapping*
-5. In the upcoming dialog, select your message mapping artifact MapToJSON_XX with XX the participant number assigned to you, then click on OK
+5. In the upcoming dialog, select your message mapping artifact **MapToJSON_XX** with **XX** the participant number assigned to you, then click on *OK*
 6. You should see both re-usable artifacts in the list of references

 <br>![Add references](/exercises/ex2/images/CI_AddReferences.png)